Telios-org/telios-docs/telios/docs/email.md

 ### External Emails
-We support receiving emails from providers that do not use our protocol.
-These incoming emails are handled by our own mailserver that's been customized to adhere to our strict security and privacy policies.
-At no time are emails stored in plain text on the Mailserver.
-After the public keys are retrieved they are immediately encrypted and streamed to either the Mailserver's drive, or directly to the recipient(s).
+Our mail server supports receiving emails from providers that do not use our protocol.
+The mail server adheres to our strict security and privacy policies.
+It does not create logs or store emails in plain text, and after the public keys are retrieved, emails are immediately encrypted and streamed to either the mail server's peer-to-peer drive or directly to the recipient(s).

 ---